nyurik/dup-indexer/README.md

 This way, the hashmap owns the shallow copy, and the vector owns the original value.
 On subsequent calls, the new value is checked against the hashmap for duplicates.
 Once finished, the vector with the keys is consumed by the user with `.into_vec()`, and the hashmap is dropped without dropping the actual keys.

 ### Safety
 I believe the above code is safe because the hashmap only keeps the `ptr:read`-created copy of the original value while we own it, and the value is never modified.
+Some types like `Box` might be a bit trickier, so for safety /  to keep Miri happy this lib has an unsafe `PtrRead` marker trait that most basic types implement.

-Miri **mostly** agrees with this, passing all tests except the one where `T` is a `Box<i32>`.
+Miri passes all tests for which there is a PtrRead, but fails if `T` is a `Box<i32>`.
 When the test tries to insert a duplicate value, I see the following Miri warning.
 Do let me know if you know if this is really an issue and how to fix this.

 ```text
 ❯ cargo +nightly miri test